an7708/prodesk-capstone-project---VitalSync/README.md

 ## License

 This project was created as part of the ProDesk Internship Program.
-All rights reserved.
-Not licensed for commercial use or redistribution without explicit permission.
+All rights reserved, not licensed for commercial use or redistribution without explicit permission.